JackSzwergold/Writing/memories/Spoiled Kid Spoilered.md

 ***

-*Spoiled Kid Spoilered: Rich Kid Shares the Marvel Comics Adaptation of Return of the Jedi (c) Copyright 2015 by Jack Szwergold.
+*Spoiled Kid Spoilered: Rich Kid Shares the Marvel Comics Adaptation of Return of the Jedi (c) Copyright 2015 by Jack Szwergold; written May 30, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*